 Verification of Property Subject to Easement

-Description of the property in the Easement and DEC Agreement/Order/SAC matches description of property in the deed, Schedule A of the Title Report and the Survey.
-All documents are included in submittal (Separate submittal must be included to explain to the satisfaction of the Department why there is any discrepancy).
+Description of the property in the Easement and DEC Agreement/Order/SAC matches description of property in the deed, (Separate submittal must be included to explain to the satisfaction of the Department why there is any discrepancy). .

 The Tax Map identifier (SBL) matches on all documents.